lserp/undercut-f1-enhanced/README.md

 UndercutF1 tries to statically link as many dependencies as possible to make installation and usage easy.
 There are however some utilities that may need to be installed for some functionality:

-- Team Radio audio playback uses [NetCoreAudio](https://github.com/mobiletechtracker/NetCoreAudio) for playback.
-See their [Prerequisites](https://github.com/mobiletechtracker/NetCoreAudio#prerequisites) for information if playback does not work.
+- Team Radio audio playback uses platform-specific command-line executables to play audio files.
   - On Linux, you need `mpg123` available on the `PATH`.
 For apt-based systems, you can install with `apt install mpg123`
-  - Windows and Mac _should_ work out of the box
+  - On Mac, you need `afplay` available on the `PATH`.
+This should be installed by default.
+  - On Windows, we only support audio playback via FFmpeg (`ffplay`) - see below for installation instructions.
+  - On Linux/Mac, you can use the [`preferFfmpegPlayback` configuration](#configuration) to use `ffplay` instead of `mpg123`/`afplay`
 - Team Radio transcription relies on FFmpeg and Whisper.
 Whisper models are downloaded on demand (after user confirmation) in the app.
 See the [FFmpeg download page](See <https://www.ffmpeg.org/download.html>) for details on how to install.
   - On Linux apt-based systems, you can install with `apt install ffmpeg`
   - On Mac with brew, you can install with `brew install ffmpeg`